entrippy/OctoPrint-OctoHue/README.md

 Illuminate your print job and signal its status using a Philips Hue light.

+## Features
+* Light on and off in coordination with the connection between Octoprint and your printer
+* Configure "Connected" light colour using colour picker or HTML hex colour codes
+* Customisable default brightness
+* Available Statuses:
+⋅⋅* Connected - White (Customisable)
+⋅⋅* Error - Red (Hard Coded)

+See the TODO list at the end of this page for features on the roadmap

 ## Setup

 Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager)